-PRQ: CUA 101, CUA 121, CUA 124, MAT 050 or equivalent assessment test score, or department chair approval.
+Prerequisite(s): CUA 101, CUA 121, CUA 124, or equivalent assessment test score, or Department Chair Approval.
 Provides the student with the basics of meat handling, including principles used for selecting meat products, their basic cuts and cooking methods.
 Focuses on a variety of meat products in the college kitchen.
 Meets for a minimum of 22.5 hours.